 Meetings will be open to the public except as otherwise approved according to Board policy.

-A quorum for meetings will be 5 members.
+A quorum for meetings will be a third of committee members.

 The EPAS will strive to make all decisions by consensus.
 If consensus is not possible, action taken by the EPAS will require a majority vote of the members present.